scossu/lakesuperior/doc/notes/migration.md

+# Migration, Backup & Restore

+All LAKEsuperior data is by default fully contained in a folder.
+This means that only the data, configurations and code folders are needed for it to run.
+No Postgres, Redis, or such.
+Data and configuration folders can be moved around as needed.

-# Migration Guide
+## Migration Tool

-A command-line utility is available as part of the `lsup-admin` suite to migrate contents from a Fedora implementation to LAKEsuperior.
+Migration is the process of importing and converting data from a different Fedora or LDP implementation into a new LAKEsuperior instance.
+This process uses the HTTP/LDP API of the original repository.
+A command-line utility is available as part of the `lsup-admin` suite to assist in such operation.

 A repository can be migrated with a one-line command such as: